Moscow teen kills two in rare Russian school shooting

 His father was brought in and spent 15 minutes talking to his son by phone before being given a bulletproof vest and going into the classroom.
 His son began releasing students 30 minutes later, Moscow police chief Anatoly Yakunin said.

-"Once all the students were released and he was alone with his father, special forces ... seized the moment and the 10th grader was neutralized and detained," Yakunin said.
+"Once all the students were released and he was alone with his father, special forces ... seized the moment and the 10th grader was neutralised and detained," Yakunin said.

 Chekanov said the attacker had phoned his mother from the classroom.
 "Then his father called, and he told him where the geography room was, and to come unarmed."